spion06/rustobot5000/README.md

 # rustobot5000

-a discord bot to help with some operational tasks k8s deployments
+This is discord bot for me and my friends.
+Currently supports basic operations against a kubernetes api and streaming from an emby instance.
+This is mostly just for me to have some fun with rust.